piaoyh/cryptocol/README.md

       `LongerUnion`, `SizeUnion`, `SharedValues`, and `SharedArrays`
 - [X] Trait SmallUInt, its implementation for primitive data types, and the implementation of it for the Unions --- `SmallUInt`
-- [ ] Trait SmallSInt, its implementation for primitive data types, and the implementation of it for the Unions --- SmallSInt
-      _--> Thinking about postponing to Roadmap for ver.
-2.0_

 ### Big Numbers: meaningful as itself and also the foundation for Asymmetric-Key Algorithms

 - [ ] Fixed Sized Big Unsigned Integer Operation --- `BigUInt`
-- [ ] Fixed Sized Big Signed Integer Operation --- `BigSInt`
-    _--> Thinking about postponing to Roadmap for ver.
-2.0_
-- [ ] Variable Sized Big Signed Integer Operation --- `LargeInt`
-    _--> Thinking about postponing to Roadmap for ver.
-2.0 or higher_

 ### Hash Algorithms